wbcraft/debian_preseed/README.md

 For everything under B.4.7, everything should be good other than grub.
 You'll need to specify the device you used in B.4.7 for the grub-install.
 After that, you should select your base GUI software in the tasksel section, if you need it.

+Feel free to modify the file system sizes as you see fit, but backup the file first.
+If you're modifying the LVM layout, remember to end on a period.

 ### Create the USB thumbdrive